Progress report for ONE21-381

 The ARCS includes two motorized trolley cars to move the hanging implement down the rail.
 As the trolley cars move the ARCS, the on-board spooling motors roll and unroll the row cover onto a spool.

-We tested the ARCS’ ability to effectively roll and unroll the row cover, the trolley car’s ability to move the ARCS, the system's ability to synchronize the two trolleys with rolling motors, and the system's ease of use.
+During initial testing, we tested the ARCS’ ability to effectively roll and unroll the row cover, the trolley car’s ability to move the ARCS, the system's ability to synchronize the two trolleys with rolling motors, and the system's ease of use.

-The trolley cars, as designed, were not effective in pulling the implement up and down the rail.
+The trolley cars, as originally designed, were not consistently effective in pulling the implement up and down the rail.
 The motor was mounted to the top piece of the toolbar.
 A chain connected the sprocket on the motor to a sprocket on the trolley car.
-When there was any motion in the toolbar with respect to the trolley car, for example a jiggle as it moves over a rail junction, the distance between the sprockets would contract and expand.
+When there was any motion in the toolbar with respect to the trolley car, for example, a jiggle as it moves over a rail junction, the distance between the sprockets would contract and expand.
 This activity would pop the chain from the sprockets.
 We decided to redesign the trolley car such that the motor was attached to the trolley rather than the toolbar.

-We determined that the width of the tunnel was simply too long for the ARCS to work as expected.
-We discussed possible solutions and determined it would be possible to operate with a center support and two sections of row cover.
-To test, we folded the row cover over on itself and rewrapped it around the bar such that it covered about two thirds of the bar.
+We determined that the width of the tunnel was too long for the ARCS to work as expected.
+We discussed possible solutions and determined it would be possible to operate with a center support dividing two sections of row cover.
+To test, we folded the row cover over on itself and rewrapped it around the bar such that it covered about two-thirds of the bar.
 We then used a strap to hold up the center of the spool bar.
 The strap allowed the bar to still spin freely while supporting the weight.
 This worked well and we were able to use the ARCS to roll and unroll row cover for the first time.

-We then designed a center support system.
+We designed a center support system.
 This required us to cut the row cover into two pieces.
 The high tunnel had five beds when planted, so we cut the fabric to fit over 3 beds and 2 beds respectively.

 We then broke the system down so the farmers could till the high tunnel to plant early-season potatoes.
 We removed the ARCS from the toolbar.
 The implement is easily disconnected with the removal of 4 bolts.

 Once the beds were ready, we reassembled the system.
 By this time, the daytime temperatures in the high tunnel were consistently in the 60s and 70s.
-We believe the temperature and humidity were showing us system problems that were not apparent during winter temperatures.
+We believe the temperature and humidity were showing us new system problems that were not apparent during winter temperatures.

 The trolley car glides up and down the rail with a rubber wheel.
 In the warmer and more humid environment, the wheel had trouble gripping the rail and would frequently spin out.
 This would cause the ARCS to get stuck and not complete the traverse down the high tunnel.